kusterlab/prosit/README.md

 You can adjust the example above to your own needs.
 Send any list of (Peptide, Precursor charge, Collision energy) in the format of `/example/peptidelist.csv` to a running instance of the Prosit server.

+Please note: Sequences with amino acid U, O, or X are not supported.
+Modifications except "M(ox)" are not supported.
+Each C is treated as Cysteine with carbamidomethylation (fixed modification in MaxQuant).

 ## Pseudo-code